Subbuteo Tribute Page.

 I'm not sure how these sets came about, but they was made by a Spanish company (Juguetes Borras) under licence from Subbuteo Games Ltd. The "made under licence" nature of these games is different than most of the other editions on this page.
 To emphasise the point, even the pitch features the Borras logo.

 The advertising brochure with this game suggests that there were two versions produced in these Spanish boxes.
-The "club" edition illustrated, and "junior", which seems to be a display edition.
+The Club Edition, and a "Junior" Edition, which is essentially a Display Edition.
+The illustration of this set shows the smart plastic interior, featuring Spain and Brazil as the teams.
 The addition of the FIFA World Cup Edition to this leaflet dates this set nicely to the time of the Spanish World Cup of 1982.
 Obviously a useful cash-in on the football fever that would've spread through the country at that time.

 The third set on the advertising brochure shown above was the FIFA World Cup edition.
 This had the more familiar lid, and looked as if it was going to be the standard UK release.
 However, a copy of the actual set has now come to light, and it is much more interesting.
 The box moved the FIFA markings up to where the English version says "Table Soccer", and renames the set Espaňa-Mundial '82.
 The interior, like the German sets of the period is flimsy vacuum formed plastic (of a type UK customers weren't cursing at until the mid 1990s!).
 The big difference though, is in the World Cup itself....